 In case of emergency, dial 9-1-1 for immediate services.
 For all other non-emergencies, dial 3-1-1.

-The University of Chicago offers exceptional health care through the Student Primary Care Service and the Student Counseling Service.
-Services include physician and nurse practitioner appointments, "Womancare," nutritional counseling, physician-on-call, sports medicine and more.
+The University of Chicago offers exceptional health care through the Student Health and Counseling Service.
+Services include physician and nurse practitioner appointments, nutritional counseling, physician-on-call, sports medicine, and more.
 Student Counseling Service provides students with a range of mental health services.
 Based on the student's individual needs and concerns, the intake counselor will recommend appropriate services including counseling, medication management, support groups, ADHD services, and academic skills assessment.